 After implementation, RPA can create tremendous value across your organization.
 This includes:

 - BETTER EMPLOYEE ENGAGEMENT: The employee hours can be reduced by using the automated processes.
 This results in reassigning the existing employees to more challenging work.
 Employees need to then interpret data, enable intelligent decision-making across the organization.

 - RETAINING EMPLOYEES: RPA implementation help in the mitigation of the risk of turnover and labor shortage.

 - EFFICIENT PRODUCTIVITY AND BETTER CUSTOMER EXPERIENCE: Increase in customer demand results in higher touch and more responsive services.

-- SIGNIFCANT REDUCTION IN HUMAN ERRORS: RPA automated tasks reduces the human errors.
+- SIGNIFICANT REDUCTION IN HUMAN ERRORS: RPA automated tasks reduces human errors.

 - REGULATORY COMPLIANCE: Compliance and audit failure are the result of data entry errors.
 To ensure compliance, RPA offers additional checks in industries like banking.

 - BUILDING A FOUNDATION FOR THE FUTURE: Today, Natural Language Processing and Machine Learning are being embedded in technology.
 Deploying RPA can lay the foundation to capitalize on artificial intelligence developments.